Research | Department of Psychology

 Research

 The Clinical Research Institute is located within the Psychology Clinic.
 Applied research projects designed to promote knowledge in the field of psychology and improve clinical services are conducted on an ongoing basis.
+If there are projects that you are eligible for, we can let you know but you are in no obligation to perticipate.
+Your treatment is not contigent on your particiaption in research.

 Recent Past Projects